 In the first hypothesis, the researcher investigates the links between information, awareness, the consequences of milk adulteration, and treatments.
 Correlations were employed by the researcher for this aim.
 As per the alternative theory, there is a strong link between information, awareness, the consequences of milk adulteration, and treatments.
-Furthermore, the null hypothesis indicated that there is no link between information, awareness, the consequences of milk adulteration, awareness, the consequences of milk adulteration, and treatments.
 Furthermore, the null hypothesis indicated that there is no link between information, awareness, the consequences of milk adulteration, and treatments.
-The significance level is set at.000.
-Which supported the alternative theory; there is a link between information, awareness, the consequences of milk adulteration test results demonstrate that there is a strong link between information, awareness, the impacts of milk adulteration, and the actions taken to avoid milk adulteration.
+The significance level is set at 000.
+Which supported the alternative theory; there is a link between information, awareness, the consequences of milk adulteration, and treatments.
+The correlation test results demonstrate that there is a strong link between information, awareness, the impacts of milk adulteration, and the actions taken to avoid milk adulteration.
 It refers to individuals who are more knowledgeable about milk adulteration; they are more health-conscious, have a better understanding of the repercussions of milk adulteration, and take more preventive measures to avoid milk adulteration.
 (Nasreen and Ahmed, 2014)